MicrosoftDocs/terminal/TerminalDocs/distributions.md

     - When installed via preinstallation kit, Terminal will receive automatic updates through the Store.
 - Unpackaged, or "ZIP" (new in 1.17 stable)
     - This distribution method was not officially supported until stable channel version 1.17.
-    - A `.zip` file that contains Windows Terminal.
     - The unpackaged distribution does not receive automatic updates, which puts you in control of exactly when new versions are installed.
 - Portable
-    - A personality of the unpackaged distribution, where Terminal stores its settings in a nearby directory.
+    - A variant of the unpackaged distribution, where Terminal stores its settings in a nearby directory.
     - [Learn more about configuring Portable mode.](#windows-terminal-portable)

 ## Distribution feature comparison